jruby/warbler/README.txt

 === Configuration auto-detect notes

-* Warbler will load the "environment" Rake task in a Rails application to try to detect some configuration.
-If you don't have database access in the environment where you package your application, you may wish to set `Warbler.framework_detection` to false at the top of config.rb.
+* Warbler will load the +environment+ Rake task in a Rails application to try to detect some configuration.
+If you don't have database access in the environment where you package your application, you may wish to set +Warbler.framework_detection+ to false at the top of config.rb.
 In this case you may need to specify additional details such as booter, gems and other settings that would normally be gleaned from the application configuration.
 * A more accurate way of detecting a Merb application's gems is needed.
-Until then, you will have to specify them in config/warble.rb.
+Until then, you will have to specify them in +config/warble.rb+.
 See below.
 * Is it possible to more generally detect what gems an application uses?
 Gem.loaded_specs is available, but the application needs to be loaded first before its contents are reliable.